 I graduated from UC, San Diego, with a BA in Sociology & Psychology with an academic emphasis on Education.
 I also obtained an Early Childhood Education certificate from Saddleback College.
 I have taught preschool for three years, tutored exclusively special-needs students for 1 year, and have been independently consulting & advising individuals' educations, designing unique curriculum, and executing successful learning dynamics for the last 2 years.

 I joined the Early Childhood Education faculty at UCSD as an undergraduate.

 Ages 3 months to 18 years; diagnoses of autism, ADHD, receptive-expressive disorders, visual processing disorders, auditory processing disorders, and motor processing disorders; National Merit Scholars

 I loved relaxing in the lazy river at Morongo Spa and Casino recently!

 Don't be cheap!
 Consider a tutor's expertise, skill, strategy, experience, and personal investment!

 If I've asked this before, could I ask in a different way to further specify what I don't understand?

-Accent Reduction Classes Elementary Math Tutors English Lessons Essay Writing Tutors Grammar Lessons Reading Tutors Spelling Tutors Vocabulary Tutors Writing Tutors ACT Tutors ACT English Tutors ACT Reading Tutors ACT Science Tutors ACT Test Prep Tutors Adult Basic Education Classes American History Tutors American Government Tutors American Literature Tutors AP English Tutors AP English Literature Tutors
+Accent Reduction Classes Elementary Math Tutors English Lessons Essay Writing Tutors Grammar Lessons Reading Tutors Spelling Tutors Vocabulary Tutors Writing Tutors ACT Tutoring ACT English Tutors ACT Reading Tutors ACT Science Tutors ACT Test Prep Tutors Adult Basic Education Classes American History Tutors American Government Tutors American Literature Tutors AP English Tutors AP English Literature Tutors